kingston-hackSpace/DIY_Speaker/Soft_Speaker.md

 -----
 ## TUTORIALS

 The following list of tutorials cover the making of "soft speakers".
 Each of them uses different techniques and provide different tips.

-They provide complementary guidance.
+They provide complementary guidance:

 [Embroidered Fabric Speaker](https://www.instructables.com/Embroidered-Fabric-Speaker/)